Unreal

 Atlantis never quite felt like it was part of the same game.

 As its own microcosm, Atlantis actually works pretty damn well.
 But when integrated into the full game, it feels disconnected.
-Sure, the characters comment on what's been going on the missions (more so in some interludes than in others), and there's elements like the souveniers that you bring back from each mission (and which show up in the player's cabin).
+Sure, the characters comment on what’s been going on the missions (more so in some interludes than in others), and there’s elements like the souveniers that you bring back from each mission (and which show up in the player’s cabin).
 You even acquire a pet Seagoat in one of the missions.
-But if you ask yourself "What is the game about?" and break down a game by its core gameplay mechanics, the main component of the game, the shooting, had better be present in all major parts of the game.
+But if you ask yourself “What is the game about?” and break down a game by its core gameplay mechanics, the main component of the game, the shooting, had better be present in all major parts of the game.
 Unreal 2 is first person shooter.
-And you don't shoot on Atlantis.
+And you don’t shoot on Atlantis.
 Instead, you do all the things that slow down the shooting action during an actual mission: exploration and talking.
 You can do that in short bursts, to add variety to the game and back up the core mechanics.
-But when it starts feeling like an obstacle, like something that's keeping you away from the main component of the game, that turns into a problem :)
+But when it starts feeling like an obstacle, like something that’s keeping you away from the main component of the game, that turns into a problem 🙂

-It's easy to see where the disconnect came from: Legend started out as an adventure company, and story was very important to us.
+It’s easy to see where the disconnect came from: Legend started out as an adventure company, and story was very important to us.
 I got lost in the incredible detail and beauty I could bring to the level.
 The Atlantis formula had worked in Wing Commander.
-But Atlantis didn't streamline the intermission gameplay enough (the long load times didn't help, either).
+But Atlantis didn’t streamline the intermission gameplay enough (the long load times didn’t help, either).
 And in the end I feel that Atlantis is my greatest failed experiment.
 I love the ambition and effort that we put into the level.
 It works.
 But all that effort also distracted and took resources from the other areas of the game that could have used extra help.
 Putting more focus on the Kai (our version of the Nali) for example.
-Or finishing the SP missions I had to abandon during development :)
+Or finishing the SP missions I had to abandon during development.

 The Legacy...and XMP

 Personally, I moved on shortly after completing the game.
 Not because I desperately needed to get away from Legend.
 But I felt like the time was right to make another change in my life.
 Much of the core team stayed on board for a few more months, and created the XMP multiplayer pack.
 And this time, there were no mixed feelings about the end product: XMP rocked.
 It might have gotten a bit overshadowed by Unreal Tournament 2004, but everybody who played XMP liked it.
 It had a slew of innovative multiplayer features.
 It had vehicles, placeable fortifications, lots of new tactics and gameplay moments, and it was free.
-You can't argue with that :)
+You can’t argue with that!

 As for the main game, maybe I'm being too critical of it.
 A lot of people liked Unreal 2.
 Some really loved it.
 It has a Metacritics score of 75.
 I'm just looking at the incredible amount of talent that we had, all the great parts that are in the game, and at how well XMP turned out, and I'm thinking Unreal 2 has untapped potential.
 No matter what my final feelings are, though, one thing is clear: the time I worked on Unreal 2 was well spent.
 I met great people, I acquired a lot of new skills, and I learned a lot of lessons that I am applying to current and future projects.